Pella Middle School

 ISASP Testing April 5 - 9

-ISASP testing will occur April 5-9.
-The students will be taking the assessment on their Chromebooks.
-Students will be leaving their computers at school on March 24th and during testing week, so their devices can be charged nightly.
+ISASP testing will occur April 5-9, and the students will be taking the assessment on their Chromebooks.
+Students will be leaving their computers at school on April 1 and during testing week in order to charge nightly.

 April 5 - Science test for 8th Grade & 7th grade will register for next year's classes